AlexHuggler/AlexHuggler/README.md

 Hello!
 I’m Alex Huggler 🙋‍♂️
 - 🛠️ Data Analytics Professional, Certified Machine Learning Practitioner,and MSc in Business Analytics
-- 👀 My interests are Data Science, Data Engineering , and extracting non-intuitive information from vast amounts of data
+- 👀 My interests are Data Science, Data Engineering , and extracting non-intuitive information from vast amounts of data.
+This includes methods such as A/B testing, applying Supervised/Unsupervised Machine Learning algorithms, and utilizing novel deep learning approaches.